-To leverage your job search as a Service member, you may want to seek out Veteran-Ready employers.
+To leverage your job search as a Service Member, you may want to seek out Veteran-Ready employers.

-Federal Hiring
+• Federal Hiring

 The federal government made hiring Veterans a priority.
 Veterans are particularly valued by many government agencies due to their transferable skills.
-You can visit www.usajobs.com for job opportunities in the federal government.
+You can visit www.usajobs.gov for job opportunities in the federal government.
 You will learn more about federal hiring later in this course.

-HIRE Vets Medallion Program
+• HIRE Vets Medallion Program

-The HIRE Vets Medallion Award Program is the only federal award program that recognizes employers who recruit, retain, and employ Veterans.
+The HIRE Vets Medallion Award Program is the only federal-level Veteran's employment award that recognizes employers who recruit, employ and retain Veterans.